The weak tracial Rokhlin property for finite group actions on simple C*-algebras: Introduction

 Phillips in \cite[Problem~3.2]{Ph.free} asked whether there is a reasonable formulation of the tracial Rokhlin property for finite group actions on simple unital C*-algebras in terms of the central sequence algebra.
-We give an answer to this problem in the \emph{not necessarily unital} simple case.
-Indeed, it turns out that if moreover $A$ is separable and one works with the central sequence algebra $A_{\infty}$, then Condition~\eqref{weak.t.R_it3} can be replaced by $y^{2}-yfy\precsim_{A_{\infty}} x$ (see Propositions~\ref{propcs} and \ref{propcs.tr}).
-Also, in the setting of the Kirchberg central sequence algebra $F(A)$, it can be replaced by $1_{F(A)} - f \precsim_{F(A)} x$ \cite{G19}.
+We give an answer to this question in the \emph{not necessarily unital} simple case.
+Indeed, it turns out that if moreover $A$ is separable and one works with the central sequence algebra $A_{\infty}$, then Condition~\eqref{weak.t.R_it3} can be replaced by $y^{2}-yfy\precsim_{A_{\infty}} x$ (see Proposition~\ref{propcs}).

-The Rokhlin property can be viewed as a form of noncommutative freeness \cite{Ph.free}.
-Following this point of view, we prove that an action with the weak tracial Rokhlin property is pointwise outer (\autoref{outer}), and hence the resulting crossed product is simple.
-Moreover, we prove several permanence properties for finite group actions with the weak tracial Rokhlin property on simple not necessarily unital C*-algebras, e.g., passing to restriction to invariant hereditary C*-algebras, and minimal tensor products and direct limits of actions.
-In particular, our result concerning tensor products gives an affirmative answer to a problem of Phillips \cite[Problem~3.18]{Ph.free} (see Theorems~\ref{proptensor} and \ref{thmtensor} and the discussion before \autoref{thmtensor}).
-One of the difficulties to prove such results is the lack of enough traces in this nonunital setting.
-We use the machinery of Cuntz subequivalence to deal with this difficulty (see, e.g., the proof of Theorems~\ref{proptensor} and \ref{wtr=tr}).
+We prove that an action with the weak tracial Rokhlin property is pointwise outer (Proposition~\ref{outer}), and hence the resulting crossed product is simple.
+Moreover, we prove several permanence properties for finite group actions with the weak tracial Rokhlin property on simple C*-algebras, for example, passing to restriction to invariant hereditary C*-algebras, minimal tensor products, and direct limits of actions.
+In particular, the following result concerning tensor products gives an affirmative answer to a question of Phillips \cite[Problem~3.18]{Ph.free} (see Theorems~\ref{proptensor} and \ref{thmtensor}).

-We present examples of finite group actions with the (weak) tracial Rokhlin property on simple nonunital C*-algebras (see Sections~\ref{sec_per}, \ref{sec_trp}, and \ref{subsec_examples} for the proof): \begin{thmx} Let $n \geq 2$ and let $S_{n}$ denote the group of all permutations of $\{1,2,\ldots, n\}$. \begin{enumerate} \item (\cite{AGJP17}) Let $\mathcal{W}$ be the Razak-Jacelon algebra.
-Then the permutation action of $S_{n}$ on $\mathcal{W}^{\otimes n} \cong \mathcal{W}$ has the weak tracial Rokhlin property. \item Let $A$ be a nonelementary simple (not necessarily unital) C*-algebra with tracial rank zero.
-Then the permutation action of $S_{n}$ on $A^{\otimes n}$ has the tracial Rokhlin property.

-\item Let $A=\mathcal{Z}\otimes \mathcal{K}$.
-Then the flip action on $A\otimes A \cong A$ has the weak tracial Rokhlin property but it does not have the Rokhlin property.
-(We do not know whether this action has the tracial Rokhlin property.)